Saurabh2322/GumShuda/README.md

-# 🕵️‍♂️ Bharatiya Rescue:Missing Person Detection System! 📸
+# 🕵️‍♂️ GumShuda Rescue:Missing Person Detection System! 📸
-Bharatiya Rescue is an innovative project aimed at leveraging cutting-edge technology to help reunite missing individuals with their loved ones.
+GumShuda Rescue is an innovative project aimed at leveraging cutting-edge technology to help reunite missing individuals with their loved ones.
 Our user-friendly system, built using Django, HTML, CSS, JavaScript, OpenCV, and the `facerecognition` library, combines a smooth UI with robust functionality to ensure an efficient and seamless experience for all users.

 ## How It Works
 1. **Register a missing person complaint** with essential details like a recent photograph, name, address, Aadhar number, email, and mobile number.